Farleigh Hospital Inquiry

 Unfinished Business

-• No specific recommendations were extracted from the inquiry report, making it difficult to assess which proposals may remain unaddressed
+• No specific recommendations were recorded for this inquiry, making it difficult to assess which proposals may remain unaddressed

 Influence & Connections